Oats/Oat Straw

 Also Known As: N/A

-Key Actions: Warms and Moistens.
-Nourishes Qi, Increases Blood, Essence, and Qi.
-Promotes Bone Growth, Lifts the Spirit, Benefits the Skin , Restores the Heart.
-Circulate Qi, Relaxes Nerves, Frees Spasms, Relieves Pain and Induces Rest
+Key Actions: Warms and Moistens, Nourishes and Moves Qi, Increases Blood, Jing (Essence), and Qi, Promotes Bone Growth, Lifts the Spirit, Benefits the Skin, Restores the Heart, Frees Spasms, Relieves Pain, Induces Rest

 Medicinal Uses: Heart health, lower blood pressure, lower cholesterol, balance hormones, stabilize mood swings, builds stamina, counter effects of stress and anxiety, insomnia, improves skin (including both chronic conditions and acute conditions such as sunburn or frostbite), eczema, depression, muscle spasms, libido, constipation, weight loss.